In this post, we will discuss the different Types of Photography.

 61. Wildlife Photography

-Our next type of photography is Wildlife photography.
+Our next type of photography is wildlife photography.
 It is the photography of wild plants and animals in their natural habitat.
 The term usually refers to photography of non-domesticated, non-urbanized wildlife, more often known as nature photography.

-It resembles Photojournalism, which is typically a journalistic endeavour and may have a news value and a specific interest.
+It resembles Photojournalism, which is typically a journalistic endeavor and may have a news value and a specific interest.
 It is also often used as a catch-all phrase.
 Meaning any non-studio photography of wild plants or animals, whether it has a journalistic purpose or not.

 62. Wedding Photography